Jon Pardi: Personal life

 On October 2, 2019, Pardi got engaged to his girlfriend, hairdresser Summer Duncan.
 He proposed to her while on stage during his concert at the Ryman Auditorium in Nashville.
 The couple married on November 21, 2020.
 On September 21, 2022, the couple announced that they were expecting their first child.
-They welcomed a baby girl, Presley Fawn Pardi, on February 18, 2023.
+On February 18, 2023, their daughter was born.
+On January 7, 2024, the couple announced that they are expecting their second child.
+On July 16, 2024, their second child, a daughter, was born.